TNET-SNU/mmTLS/README.md

 cd bf2_key_server
 sudo ./key-server -c 8 -i p1
 ```
-The key-server will prints the logs about secondary key channels.
+The key-server will print the logs about secondary key channels.

 Now, open one more new ssh session and go to the same directory.
 Then, execute ./run-mmtls-clients-persistent-gcm.sh to run all four client machines at the same time.